Home

 2022-05-08 21:46:17

-"I used to be just searching for something that looked fascinating," Young mentioned, and when she saw it, she knew she had to have it.
+"I used to be just searching for something that regarded interesting," Young stated, and when she saw it, she knew she had to have it.

-"It was a discount at $35, there was no cause to not purchase it," Younger stated.
+"It was a cut price at $35, there was no motive not to buy it," Young stated.
 She instructed CNN Friday she has been reselling her antique finds since 2011.

 After the transaction, she knew she had to do some digging to see if the piece had any history to it.